I often hear my students or the seamstresses around me say:

 - ...

-In short, I told myself it was too silly... while understanding their dismay facing this machine...
+In short, I thought it was too bad... while understanding their frustration with this machine...
 I admit I spent hours taming my first serger before I could get something satisfying and "wearable" out of it... but my desire to use it, my tenacity, and my patience made me stick with it!

-After progressing together within our little duo "serger/seamstress," after some disputes and cold spells, ... today, I can say that the serger has become one of my best friends in the workshop for sewing tee-shirts, sweatshirts, and jersey dresses for myself but also joggings, pajamas, shorts... for my godson.
-And I wanted it to be the same for my students!
+After progressing together as a little duo "serger/seamstress," after some arguments and cold spells... today, I can say the serger has become one of my best friends in the workshop for sewing t-shirts, sweatshirts, and jersey dresses for myself, as well as joggers, pajamas, shorts... for my godchild.
+And I wanted the same for my students!

 Let's demystify the use of the serger

-As you know, the serger has many functions but the most interesting one, I think, and the reason we take the step to buy it, is sewing knit fabrics.
+As you know, the serger has many functions, but the most interesting one, and the reason people decide to buy it, is sewing knit fabrics.

 How does it work?

-To serge is to make a tight stitch that overlaps two pieces of fabric to hold them edge to edge.
-During this step, the serger will also cut the fabric edge at the same time as it assembles and makes the overlock stitch.
-That means in one step, the serger assembles, overlocks the edges, and cuts the excess fabric.
+Serger sewing means making a tight stitch that overlaps two pieces of fabric to hold them together edge to edge.
+During this step, the serger also cuts the fabric edge while assembling and making the overlock stitch.
+In other words, in one step, the serger sews, overlocks the edges, and trims the excess fabric.

-That's the big difference with the sewing machine!
+That's the big difference with a sewing machine!

 Since all these actions happen in a single step, serger sewing is very fast and allows you to create your projects in the blink of an eye.